ajgbarnes/level9/README.md

 python level9-bulk.py --d
 ```

-To generate descriptions for ALL games, use the **--messages** switch as below:
+To list in-game descriptions for ALL games, use the **--messages** switch as below:

 ```
 python level9-bulk.py --messages